 While some themes are offered on a freemium basis, meaning you can get certain features of the theme for free, but pay for access to the complete set of features, Elegant Themes does not provide this option for Divi.

-I believe it’s because the power of Divi lies in its extensive set of features, and to offer just a small set of them would not adequately showcase everything you can do with Divi.
+I believe it’s because the power of Divi lies in its extensive set of features, and to offer just a small set of them would not adequately showcase everything you can do with it.

 I also want to mention that if you search hard enough, you may find some “free Divi theme downloads” in certain corners of the internet.

-This may be tempting, but I strongly recommend you scroll past and spend the money with Elegant Themes, relying on the money-back guarantee if you’re not sure it’s worth the price.
+This may be tempting, but I strongly recommend you scroll past and spend the money with Elegant Themes.
+Relying on the money-back guarantee if you’re not sure it’s worth the price.

 So now you know why I recommend the Divi theme.